 Lipomas Are Benign Fat Cell Aggregates

 Soft and non-cancerous, lipoma lumps are formed when too many fat cells aggregate in one area of the body beneath the skin.
 This could happen anywhere in the body, but lipomas are typically spotted in the neck and shoulder region, the chest or back, the arms, or the buttock and thigh area.1

 Most people get lipomas as adults, though you could get one at any age.
 Middle-aged men and women seem to find more visible lipomas than others.
 Men have a tendency to get multiple lipomas at one time, while women usually get just one.2

-Lipomas while fairly common (with as many as one in a hundred people developing them) are usually harmless – unless they are causing you serious cosmetic issues or if they are located at a place that presses on a nerve or obstructs the bowels.
+Lipomas while fairly common (with as many as 1 in 100 people developing them) are usually harmless – unless they are causing you serious cosmetic issues or if they are located at a place that presses on a nerve or obstructs the bowels.
 In such cases, they can be surgically removed if needed.3

 Lipomas are usually pea-sized or a couple of centimeters wide and are usually found just below the skin’s surface.
 They feel doughy, and some even move a bit when touched.
 Lipomas are also asymptomatic, with no other associated problems besides the discomfort or aesthetic issues of having a bump under your skin.
 They usually grow quite slowly.

 Liposarcomas, on the other hand, are deep-seated and measure 5 cm or more.
 They are also usually firm or hard to the touch and can be painful.
 They seem to be more “fixed” and don’t move as much.
 They are typically found in the groin, thigh, or back of the abdomen.4